 I am going to discuss how we at Christchurch City Libraries use social media – what we think is important, what we do, and why we do it.
 Hopefully it opens up a dialogue amongst Kiwi librarians.
 Wouldn’t it be grand if our information community were more forthcoming about sharing information on making the best use of social media?

 We have always valued having a range of people contributing.
 Bloggers come from all over our network, in a variety of teams, and roles.
 We want everybody who has something to say.
 We do a brief bit of training on the tools, and help new bloggers with the technical bits.
 There isn’t an identikit library voice that we expect everyone to conform too.

 Trust your bloggers to come up with something cool to say.
-Aurelia is relatively new on the Christchurch City Libraries blog, but already she’s come up with a great post on New Zealand comic Aotearoa Whispers.
 Bronwyn can be relied on for fangirl passion and enthusiasm.
 Colleen knows our databases in the Source inside out and always puts a clever spin on them.
 Jane buys for the collection and can spot a trend or a Chrissie bestseller at 50 paces.
-Zac is the star of the Christchurch kids blog - not only does he write posts and interview authors, but he also enables kids to blog too, as well as running cool competitions.
+Roberta is literary and engaging, with some book club gems.
+Zac is the star of the Christchurch kids blog – not only does he write posts and interview authors, but he also enables kids to blog too, as well as running competitions.